dvankley/firefly-plaid-connector-2/README.md

 I decided I was better off making my own gravy.
 So here we are.

 * When setting up access to a provider from the Plaid Quick Start I'm getting a message "Something went wrong".
    * Several institutions are restricting accesss to development access accounts.
 An approved paid production account will need to be setup with Plaid to gain access to these accounts.

+* I'm getting an `ITEM_LOGIN_REQUIRED` error when running the connector.
+   * This happens when the credentials for one of the institutional accounts you've linked Plaid to has changed.
+You can find the access token for the account in question on the log line above the exception log.
+Go through the [Connecting Accounts](https://github.com/dvankley/firefly-plaid-connector-2#connecting-accounts) workflow again for that account, replace the access token and account id in your configuration file, and restart the connector.

 # Other Resources
 ## Budget Notifications via Home Assistant